ReynOfWords/ReynOfWords.github.io/about.md

 permalink: /about/
 ---

-After using various web applications that work and getting frustrated by what I thought were errors in their design, I decided to try to learn the craft of building applications so that I could try to do better.
+After using various web applications at work and getting frustrated by what I thought were errors in their design, I decided to try to learn the craft of building applications so that I could try to do better.
 So here's the first steps on my thousand mile journey.

 Most of them will probably be backwards.